Sintry1/PasswordManager/README.md

 Once done, in both terminals write 'npm start'.
 I would suggest starting the server first.
 You should see a message saying "Server is running" if done correctly.

-This projects runs nodemon to restart the server, so any accidental changes in the EncryptionHandler.js or index.js in the server will reload the server (even adding a whitespace character).
+This project runs nodemon to restart the server, so any accidental changes in the EncryptionHandler.js or index.js in the server will reload the server (even adding a whitespace character).

-SCREENSHOTS TO COME

 DISCUSSION OF SECURITY TO COME